The Kyrenia Ship: Archaeological evidence

 The objects in Kyrenia Castle are the original ones that it carried during its last voyage about 2,300 years ago.
 From them, we learned about the life of the captain and three sailors who manned the ship.
-The ship carried 381 amphoras or transport jars containing a cargo of wine, olive oil, and almonds--most amphoras aboard the Kyrenia Ship came from Rhodes (x340), with some from Knidos (x4), Samos (x1), Kos (x2), Palestine (x1), Egypt (Phoenician style, x1), Cyprus (x1) and possibly Kourion (x1).
+The ship carried 381 amphoras or transport jars containing a cargo of wine, olive oil, and almonds—most amphoras aboard the Kyrenia Ship came from Rhodes (x340), with some from Knidos (x4), Samos (x1), Kos (x2), Palestine (x1), Egypt (Phoenician style, x1), Cyprus (x1) and possibly Kourion (x1).
 Some of the amphora stamps suggest that the ship sank between 294 and 291 BC, which is also supported by the seven bronze coins found on the shipwreck site.
 Five of these coins were minted in the name of Alexander the Great and date between ca. 334 BC and 301 BC.
 One coin is of unknown mint, and the other is a well-known type of Ptolemy I, produced only on Cyprus.
 This coin dates to post 294 BC.
 The ship's trade route included Rhodes, Cyprus, and the Levant, with Egypt as its possible final destination.

 In addition a cargo of wine, oil, and almonds (over 9,000 in number), the Kyrenia Ship carried millstones and iron billets.
 Twenty-nine millstones, laden in three rows over the keel as cargo also served as ballast.
 At the stone quarry, probably on the island of Kos, masons carved letters of identification on their sides.

 The sailors fished during the voyage and this is revealed by more than 300 lead net weights found in the bow.
 Meals were probably prepared ashore, using large casserole pots and a bronze cauldron.
 Aboard the ship were also four drinking cups (kantharoi), four oil containers (gutti), four wine measures (olpai), as well as bowls and saucers, and wooden spoons.
 This cabin pottery from the Kyrenia shipwreck suggests that the ship was sailed by a crew of four.
 The cabin pottery also indicates that the vessel's homeport was Rhodes, a conclusion further supported by the scientific analyses undertaken on these ceramics.
 Archaeologists also found javelins on the shipwreck site, which were most likely used for the protection of the crew during the ship's last voyage.

-Kyrenia may have had an earlier life with a Levantine crew, however.
-In the ship's bilges eight small pieces of pottery were found which include a fragment of a common type of Levantine jar, as well as seven fragments came from four to five drinking cups, known as Achaemenid cups, typical of the fifth and fourth centuries BC.
+The Kyrenia ship may have had an earlier life with a Levantine crew. in the ship's bilges eight small pieces of pottery were found which include a fragment of a common type of Levantine jar, as well as seven fragments came from four to five drinking cups, known as Achaemenid cups, typical of the fifth and fourth centuries BC.
 Examples of these types of jars and drinking cups have been found along the modern-day Israeli coast.